kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 "TargetScenarios": ["insert_mongo"]
 ```

-Scenarios that will be executed on Agents (AgentGroup will be described in the section about Agent):
+Scenarios that will be executed on Agent(s) (AgentGroup will be described in the section about Agent):

 ```json
 "Agents": [